MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 Take a look at the section on [unwrap expressions](xref:microsoft.quantum.language.expressions#unwrap-expressions) and [operators precedence](xref:microsoft.quantum.language.expressions#operator-precedence) for more details.

-Values of a user defined type can be created by calling the corresponding type constructor:
+Values of a user-defined type can be created by calling the corresponding type constructor:

 ```
 let realUnit = Complex(1.0, 0.0);